pseusys/SeasideVPN/README.md

 Below, you can see the system structure.
 Following naming is used:

+- [`Seaside Network`](#system-structure) is one instance of Seaside VPN system, managed and used by a group of people.
+  It consists of several server nodes and client apps connected to it.
+  Each seaside network can have its own entry requirements, subscription conditions, prices, etc.
-- [`Surface`](#surface) is the main node of the system instance.
+- [`Surface`](#surface) is the main node of the system instance (also called the network center).
   It keeps track of actual worker nodes, collects statistics, performs load-balancing and user distribution.
   It also manages user authentication and payments, distributes incomes among VPN node owners.
-  Basically, the owner of the `surface` node owns (and is responsible) for the whole system instance.
+  Basically, the owner of the `surface` node owns (and is responsible) for the whole network.
 - [`Whirlpool`](#whirlpool) is a worker node.
   It allows user traffic forwarding, encryption, etc.
-  Several `whirlpool` nodes in different locations and of different performance can be included into a single system instance.
+  Several `whirlpool` nodes in different locations and of different performance can be included into a single network.
-  In order to make the sytem truly P2P, all system instance users are encouraged to manage their own `whirlpool` node and though contribute to the system.
+  In order to make the sytem truly P2P, all network users are encouraged to manage their own `whirlpool` node and though contribute to the system.
-- [`Viridian`](#viridian-client) is a user application (desctop, mobile, browser, etc.).
+- [`Viridian`](#viridian-client) is a user application (desktop, mobile, etc.).
-  One `viridian` can be connected to one seaside system instance at a time, but is allowed to choose between different `whirlpool`s in it.
+  One `viridian` can be connected to one Seaside network at a time, but is allowed to choose between different `whirlpool`s in it.

 ```mermaid
 graph LR